Weddings & Vow

 We, of course, do other beach cities in our county of Brevard such as Satellite Beach and Indian Harbour Beach.
 We can let you know if your spot is do-able.

 This is our favorite street for both morning and evening weddings.
 It is way past the craziness of tourist areas.

 Less crowded than the beach parks, side streets in the downtown area, or Cocoa Beach Pier area.
 We are not saying there will be nobody there, but it will not be packed.
 This is more of a locals’ beach.
 It’s well worth dealing with the “cons”.
-This photo is not going to be the way it always looks but even when there are more people, it is the best of the beaches that we recommend.

 Lots of Florida native plants all around, including sea grapes, sea oats, and much more!

 The view right before walking to your beautiful Cocoa Beach Wedding at 13th Street South.